 - 77.1.
-Special birth leave is available to employees where: - (a) the employee is not fit for work due to a pregnancy related illness, or - (b) the pregnancy of the employee ends within twenty eight weeks of the estimated date of delivery, other than by the birth of a living child.
+Special birth leave is available to employees where: - (a) the employee is not fit for work due to a pregnancy related illness, or - (b) the pregnancy of the employee ends within 28 of the estimated date of delivery, other than by the birth of a living child.

-Note: If a pregnancy ends within twenty weeks of the expected date of birth of the child the employee may be entitled to paid or unpaid birth leave as per subclauses 76.3 and 76.4.
+Note: If a pregnancy ends within 20 weeks of the expected date of birth of the child the employee may be entitled to paid or unpaid birth leave as per subclauses 76.3 and 76.5.